Works

 3

-Mark's carefully researched, award-winning screenplay and novel-in-progress, TAMING JUDITH SHAKESPEARE, begins when the playwright, on his deathbed, cuts his youngest daughter out his will and gives his vast wealth to her older sister.
-Told from the daughter's point of view, the story imagines that Judith has a hidden satchel of his private papers and gets a chance to find out why he disinherited her.
+Mark's award-winning screenplay and novel-in-progress, TAMING JUDITH SHAKESPEARE, begins when the playwright, on his deathbed, cuts his youngest daughter out his will and gives his vast wealth to her older sister.
+The story imagines that Judith has a hidden satchel of his private papers and gets a chance to find out why he disinherited her.
 The stakes couldn't be higher: her husband has been charged with the murder of Judith's housemaid and friend.
 What she learns from the pages could prove his innocence and save him from the hangman -- except Judith cannot read....

 WATCH A VIDEO RECORDING of Mark giving a talk at the San Francisco library about his research and writing methods for historical fiction by clicking THIS LINK.